Skip to product information

 Paga in tre rate con PayPal

-Temporarily disbanded after 46 BC, it was reorganized by Octavian, who employed it in decisive campaigns for the control of Rome, such as Mutina, where it earned the epithet Mutinensis.
-In the imperial age, it was transferred to Poetovio and then along the Danube, receiving the title Augusta and, after the suppression of the Thracian revolt under Claudius, that of bis Augusta.
+Temporarily disbanded after 46 BC, it was reorganized by Octavian, who used it in decisive campaigns for control of Rome, such as Mutina, where it earned the epithet Mutinensis.
+In the imperial age, it was transferred to Poetovio and then along the Danube, obtaining the title Augusta and, after the suppression of the Thracian revolt under Claudius, that of bis Augusta.

 After the chaos of the Year of the Four Emperors, the legion finally sided with Vespasian and was transferred to the Rhine, to Argentoratum (Strasbourg), where its main headquarters remained until the 4th century, also participating in Septimius Severus' Parthian campaigns.
-The last attestations see it still active in the 4th–5th centuries, a sign of very long loyalty in the service of the Roman State.
+The latest records show it still active in the 4th–5th centuries, a sign of its very long loyalty in service to the Roman state.

 40 x 30 cm, balanced and versatile proportions